-Our school recognises that some children may abuse their peers.
+Our school does not accept peer on peer abuse and all staff will challenge inappropriate behaviour.
 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.